AlizadeAlireza/Greeting_brownie/README.md

 # Greeting_brownie

-a Greeting smart contract that deployed with brownie frame work from python3.
+a Greeting smart contract that deployed with brownie framework from python3.

 this contract use solidity from https://github.com/AlizadeAlireza/Greeting_solidity. in this contract we deploy this solidity and interact with the functions that is existence inside it.